meganramaker/CVD-PP/README.md

 # CVD-PP

-A shiny app for accessing CVD-PP scores and predictions.
+A shiny app for accessing CVD-PP ClinVar VUS scores and predictions.